History

 For over a century, the architectural jewel that is Baltimore’s H.P.
 Rawlings Conservatory and Botanic Gardens has stood as an extraordinary preserve for rare and exotic plants—and a unique educational resource for the public.

 But what inspired the Conservatory’s creation?
-It all starts with the unexpected gift of a rare collection of flowering Japonica shrubs.
+It all started with the unexpected gift of a rare collection of flowering Japonica shrubs.

 1860